Sudaraka88/bacterial-heritability/README.md

 ![Circos](/figures/circ.png)

 ## Guide for running the code
-This code is prepared to run on Linux based systems, but should be portable to any OS with minimum effort...
+This code is prepared to run on Linux based systems, but should be portable to any OS with minimum effort.
+Please refer to **init.R** for details on installing the required packages.

 ### Preparing the fasta multiple sequence alignment (MSA)
 - Download the read sequence data in **Accession_lane.csv** (use [sratoolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit))